– Mewar’s ecstatic tribal dance drama

 Each year Bhil village shamans called Bhopa try to summon Gavari’s spirit on behalf of the village and entreat Her to permit and participate in their ritual.

 Her arrival is signaled by a Bhopa falling into trance and tremors and She speaks through him to accept or refuse their appeal.
+Common reasons for refusal are said to be village discord, shrine disrepair, poor monsoon rains or bad field conditions, all of which should be attended to before petitioning Her again.
 If She agrees the Bhopa continues to channel Her as She blesses the fabrics for their costumes and assigns the roles the chief performers will play throughout the 40-day cycle.

 The Goddess must not only sanction the entire ritual, She must also be invoked and present at each daily ceremony.
 The invocation rite includes planting a trident to mark an altar space, shaman incantations, drum & cymbal music, and circular dancing by the players & villagers to generate a welcoming energy field.
 Bhudia, a masked half Siva/half demon figure, cycles around the periphery in the opposite direction as the dancers to hold in the sacred energy and protect it from misuse.